Consumer behaviour and insights are pivotal for any brand to succeed in today’s hyper-dynamic world. All eyes are on the consumer’s attention.

 Big data, powered with small data is your ticket to unlocking the insights you need to make yourself visible to your consumers.

 To begin, let’s get the terminology right.
 What is big data?
 Unstructured, high-volume, and primarily passive behavioural data in this case can be considered big data.
-Small data, on the other hand, refers to any kind of primary research (claim data) such as quantitative survey (online surveys, face-to-face surveys etc.), qualitative focus groups and even qualitative in-depth interviews.
+Small data, on the other hand, refers to any kind of primary research (claim data) such as quantitative survey (online surveys, face-to-face surveys and so on), qualitative focus groups and even qualitative in-depth interviews.

 There are big data companies out there that are good at what they do: analysing big, complex, unstructured databases or even extracting those data sets to analyse correlations or insights within them.
 But what these companies are unable to figure out is the insight behind the actual behaviour.
 There are also many research companies out there that are great at what they do, but whose analysis and research is primarily claimed by a set of respondents and not actual behavioural data.